chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

              vertlist: [1×125197 double]

+* Unlike the GIFTI matlab library that indexed vertices starting from 1, this CIFTI library uses an index to index the vertices!
+This is a little complicated but in essence if we look at the `vertlist` structure for the first three vertices we see that they are correctly identified as 0,1 and 2.

+        ciiall.diminfo{1}.models{1}.vertlist(1:3)
+        ans =

+             0     1     2

-* There however appears to be an inconsistency.
-In the last task we had 130879 vertices in the left hemisphere but here we have about 5000 vertices fewer.
+* There however appears to be an inconsistency with the total number of vertices allocated to the overlay.
+In the last task we had 130879 vertices in the left hemisphere but here we have 125197 vertices assigned (roughly about 5600 vertices fewer).
 What's going on?

 * Essentially the HCP CIFTI files do not store data for the medial layer of each cortex.
+We saw the medial layer in the first task.
 We will identify these medial vertices and visualize a few of them on the left cortex.

-* Run **section CS** to print out all the vertices that are missing from the left cortex.
+* Run **section C** to print out all the vertices that are missing from the left cortex.
 These are the medial vertices.
 There should be `5682` vertices in the medial layer displayed to screen.
-Select one or a few of them and usin the `udentify` tool in`wb_view` try to see where they are.
+Select one or a few of them and using the `identify` tool in `wb_view` try to see where they are.
 You will need to use the surface view and visualize the left cortex only so you can see these vertices.
-Some of these are easier to see than others.
+Some of these are easier to spot than others.

 ![select surfaces](../img/task4_mediallayer.png)